ohasis/eng100dr-planetflip/Team-Contract.md

 **Swati**
 - I aim to create a functioning mobile game that promotes a form of climate action.

+**Sean**
+- I aim to create a game that can be used to help promote better habits for climate change.

 ## Values
 - Maintaining open communication amongst the group
 - Remaining open to change